back to courses

 This package includes everything you need to train for and request a CSCS card.

-• Qualification: Level One Award in Health and Safety in a Construction Environment
+• Qualification: Level One Award in Health and Safety in a Construction Environment (valid for your lifetime)

 • Preparation for the CITB health, safety and environment test, including a mock test